Baseball's back: MLB sets 60-game sked, opens July 23 or 24 - WHIZ News

 A dramatically altered season with games full of new rules was the final result of failed financial negotiations.
 But for fans eager to see any baseball this year, at least now they can look forward to opening day.

 “What happens when we all get it?”
-Milwaukee pitcher Brett Anderson tweeted this week.
+Milwaukee pitcher Brett Anderson tweeted Monday.

 One day after the players’ association rejected an economic agreement and left open the possibility of a grievance seeking hundreds of millions of dollars in damages, the bickering sides agreed on an operations manual.
 Baseball Commissioner Rob Manfred then unilaterally imposed the schedule, his right under a March agreement with the union.